PSKeePass/PoShKeePass/readme.md

 * Created a `build.ps1` script to build the module for use and publishing to gallery
 * Updated `New-KPConnection` to prompt for user MasterKey (keepass passsword) via console prompt `Read-host` instead of `$Host.ui.PromptForCredential()`, this is much faster than loading the gui.

-### v2.0.4.5

-* #135 - Restructured Module to a more modular structure.
-Single file per function, seperate root folders for exported functions vs internal functions, (functions, internal).
-* Added global variable `$Global:KeePassConfigurationFile` with the path of the config file and updated all references to file.
-* Updated formatting of readme and changelog to abide by md standards.

-### v2.0.4.4

-* Some Community PR here, great help thank you
-* #53, #117 `-AsPSCredential` Support to `Get-KeePassEntry`
-* `-Title` Parameter Added to `Get-KeePassEntry`
-* General bug fixes #115, #116, #120, #123, #127
-* `New-KeePassDatabase` function added

 ## Known Issues

 See the [Known-Issue](https://github.com/PSKeePass/PoShKeePass/issues?q=is%3Aissue+is%3Aopen+label%3AKnown-Issue) tag to get a list of known issues and their status.